 I pick up the small colored bottles when I see them.
 I love the bold colors and the size.
-A lot of these bottles came from a flea market shop in Hampton, Arkansas, a town I pass through when traveling to see my family.
+Most of these bottles came from a flea market shop in Hampton, Arkansas, a town I pass through when traveling home to see my family.
 All of the bottles needed a good washing before the blinging started.
 I use regular old soap and water and sometimes a bottle brush to clean them.
 Then I drain the water out by turning the bottles upside down on a towel.
 I let them dry overnight.

 Junk Jewelry Stash

 I have large jars and boxes full of jewelry I’ve picked up here and there.
 Some of the pieces are in perfect condition but most are broken or missing beads, rhinestones, etc. When using them to decorate things like bottles, books, or bags it doesn't bother me if there is a stone missing.
-If you don't have a junk jewelry stash you can often find bags of broken jewelry at most thrift stores.
+If you don't have a junk jewelry stash you can often find bags of broken jewelry at flea markets or antique stores.

-I liked it better wrapped around the tall bottle.
+I like it better wrapped around the tall bottle.
 You need to take size and scale into consideration when making home decor or anything.
 I placed one small dab of hot glue on the necklace in the back to hold it in place.
 I plan to keep these around the house for decor so no worries about the pieces falling apart since I'm not selling them.

-The remaining bottles got bits and pieces of jewelry and sometimes ribbon or jute.
+The remaining bottles got bits and pieces of jewelry and maybe ribbon or jute.
 Tip: use a popsicle stick or tweezers to save your fingertips when working with hot glue.
 I have no fingerprints left on my index fingers thanks to the glue gun.

 The decorative braid with the gold tone heart was a choker.
 I didn't know those things were making a comeback.
 I just cut the choker to fit the bottle and hot glued it in back.
 The heart was hanging just like this from the original choker.
 How easy is that.

 The bottles look great displayed as a group or by themselves.
 They make pretty flower vases too.